Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 \begin{ex} One deduces from the above presentation the following remarkable property of the Witt group of a field $K$.
 The following conditions are equivalent: \begin{enumerate} \item the rank map $\rk:\W(K) \rightarrow \ZZ/2$ is an isomorphism; \item $Q(K)=1$, \emph{i.e.} every unit in $K$ is a square. \end{enumerate} \end{ex}

 \begin{num} \textit{Twists}.
-In what follows, it will be crucial to consider $\cL$-valued inner space for an arbitrary invertible $K$-vector space $\cL$.
-These are $K$ vector spaces $V$ with a symmetric bilinear forms $V \otimes_K V \rightarrow \cL$ such that the adjoint map $V \rightarrow \Hom_K(V,\cL)$ is an isomorphism.
+In what follows, it will be crucial to consider $\cL$-valued inner spaces for an arbitrary invertible $K$-vector space $\cL$.
+These are $K$ vector spaces $V$ with a symmetric bilinear form $V \otimes_K V \rightarrow \cL$ such that the adjoint map $V \rightarrow \Hom_K(V,\cL)$ is an isomorphism.

 Then one can define as above, using again the orthogonal sum, a $\GW(K)$-module $\GW(K,\cL)$, called the \emph{$\cL$-twisted Grothendieck-Witt group of $K$}.
 After modding out by $h$, one obtains a $\W(K)$-module $\W(K,\cL)$, the \emph{$\cL$-twisted Witt group of $K$}.